ndsurgenor/east-street/README.md

 ![Errors](static/images/readme/features-errors.png)

-- The 403 page displays
+- The 403 page displays when the user tries to access an area they do not have permission to view and provides links back to the main areas of the site
-- The 404 page displays
+- The 404 page displays when the user tries to access a non-existent page and provides links back to the main areas of the site
-- The 500 page displays
+- The 500 page displays when the there is an error with the site's internal server and provides links back to the main areas of the site

 ### Features to be implemented
 - Blocked out dates on calendar